Witiko/doctoral-thesis/main.md

 that the soft vector space model could use. [@novotny2018implementation, Section 3] In 2020, we showed that our restricted model was more accurate[^39] than the non-restricted model on five out of six text classification tasks.
-[@novotny2020text, Figure 8] In this section, I will discuss the speed of the my restricted soft vector space model in detail.
+[@novotny2020text, Figure 8] In this section, I will discuss the speed of my restricted soft vector space model in detail.

  [^39]: See Section \ref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy}
-        for a discussion about the development and the accuracy of the soft vector space model.
+        for a discussion about the development and accuracy of the soft vector space model.

 #### Experiments